ST079/CodeIT---MERN-Stack/HTML-CSS/Day03/README.md

 <h2>Semantics</h2>
 <pre>
     Semantics in HTML refers to the practice of using HTML elements to convey the meaning and purpose of the content they enclose
-    All HTML elements should be in lowercase
+    For best practice all HTML elements should be in lowercase.
-Add alt text in images
+    Add alt text in images.
-HTML file naming: kebab-case: e.g. hello-world
+    HTML file naming convention: kebab-case: e.g. hello-world, about-page, contact-us-page
+    <em>basically all small letters and "-" in whitespaces.</em>
 </pre>